alstj0606/Silver-Lining/README.md

-#### (2-2) Non-Elderly Users (Voice Recognition Order or Conventional Kiosk Touch Order)
+#### (2-2) Younger Users (Voice Recognition Order or Touch-screen Order)

-1. By default, users can use the typical touch ordering method.
+1. By default, users can use the typical tap-to-order method.

-2. Users can activate the AI menu recommendation feature using voice recognition by pressing the voice recognition button, as instructed by the guide message.
+2. Users can activate the AI menu recommendation feature using voice recognition by tapping the voice recognition button, as instructed by the guide message.

-3. Unlike the order process for elderly users, voice recognition does not start automatically; users can turn the voice recognition feature on or off as needed during the ordering process.
+3. Unlike the order process for older users, voice recognition does not start automatically; users can turn the voice recognition feature on or off as needed during the ordering process.